-An absolute feat of engineering and a wonderous sight to behold, Predjama Castle in Slovenia is the largest cave castle in the world, perched in the middle of a 123-metre cliff for over 800 years.
-This fairy-tale castle brings together natural and manmade elements, and behind the building itself is a network of secret tunnels, from where the Knight Ezarem of Predjama would set out on plundering expeditions.
+A wonderous sight to behold, Predjama Castle is the largest cave castle in the world.
+Perched in the middle of a 123-metre cliff for over 800 years, this fairytale castle brings together natural and manmade elements.

 This romantic castle embodies the legends of the rebellious Knight Ezarem, who withstood the imperial army’s siege of the castle for over a year.
-The story also includes a secret tunnel and a love interest, all you need for the perfect romantic action story, all it’s missing is the dragon.
+The story also includes a network of secret tunnels and a love interest — the perfect romantic action story.

 Bodiam Castle, East Sussex

-Potentially the most castle-y looking castle on the list.
-Built in 1385 by cantankerous Knight Edward Dalyngrigge, the castle is in a quadrangle plan with the corners and the entrance marked by towers.
-It was used to defend the local area of Sussex against the French in the Hundred Years War, the artificial moat making it difficult to attack.
+Built in 1385 by cantankerous Knight Edward Dalyngrigge, this castle is potentially the most castle-y looking castle on the list.
+In a quadrangle plan with the corners and entrance marked by towers, and an artificial moat making it difficult to attack, the castle defended Sussex against the French in the Hundred Years War.

-The castle fell into ruins but was bought by the National Trust and restored in the 1970s.
-It was used in Monty Python and the Holy Grail as ‘Swamp Castle’ and later used as a filming location for the 1983 Doctor Who episode The King’s Demons.
+The National Trust bought the castle after it fell into ruin and restored it in the 1970s.
+You may recognise it from Monty Python and the Holy Grail as ‘Swamp Castle’ and the 1983 Doctor Who episode The King’s Demons.

 Kilchurn Castle, Scotland

-Sitting strong in the stunning Scottish valleys and overlooking Loch Awe, Castle Kilchurn was the powerbase of the mighty Campbell Clan and one of the most photographed castles in Scotland.
-The castle is now in ruins but cuts a dramatic profile on its rocky peninsula against its hilly backdrop.
+Sitting strong in the stunning Scottish valleys is Castle Kilchurn — one of the most photographed castles in Scotland.